 What is Dhokla

-A popular Gujarati dish, dhokla is a steamed savory cake that has a few different variations and flavors like Rava dhokla, Khaman Dhokla, Dal dhokla, etc. This recipe uses semolina also known as Rava or Sooji/Suji, hence the name Rava Dhokla or Sooji Dhokla.
-This dhokla is also known as White Dhokla or Khatta Dhokla.
+A popular Gujarati dish, Dhokla is a steamed savory cake that is made with a few variations and flavors like Rava Dhokla, Khaman Dhokla, Dal Dhokla, etc. This recipe uses semolina also known as Rava or Sooji/Suji, hence the name Rava Dhokla or Sooji Dhokla.
+This Instant Rava Dhokla is made without fermenting the batter.
+It is also known as White Dhokla or Khatta Dhokla.

 Traditionally, Rava Dhokla is steamed in a steamer or stove-top pressure cooker without a whistle.
 This dhokla recipe works great using the steam function on the Instant Pot Pressure Cooker.

-Unlike most Instant Pot recipes this recipe works well with the pressure release handle to the venting position that allows the dhokla to raise and steam to a perfectly fluffy and soft texture.
+Unlike other Instant Pot recipes, this recipe works well with the pressure release handle to the venting position that allows the dhokla to rise and steam to a perfectly fluffy and soft texture.
+And if you do not have an Instant Pot, I have also included instructions on how to steam using the traditional stovetop method.

 How to Make Rava Dhokla